Ladybirds Class

 • Expressive Arts and Design.

 These seven areas make up our curriculum.
 Many experiences support the development of several areas of learning simultaneously and it is worth noting that these are not taught seperately.
-Most of all, the children in Ladybird Class are developing a love of learning and the skills to support them to achieve their own personal goals.
+Most of all, the children in Ash Tree Class are developing a love of learning and the skills to support them to achieve their own personal goals.

 Oracy: Communication and Language